What is Rhizome? Why Rhizome?

 Exactly like the Being, the yoga expands as its apparent form is dissolved, as it stops being called yoga to be called life.

-ANA BERGAMASCHI is a passionate yoga teacher, butoh dancer and above all someone who keeps on studying, thinking and experimenting these subjects in relation with life.
-She started her path on yoga when she was 17 and she has been teaching since 2010.
+Ana is a somatic teacher, butoh researcher and above all someone who keeps on studying, thinking and experimenting these subjects in relation with life.